Wood Buffalo-Cold Lake Economic Region Workforce Insights

 Key Local Labour Market Insights

-• Total local employment stands at 11,950 in December 2024, it contracted by 280 jobs from November and decreased by 910 jobs year-over-year.
+• Total local employment is 8,390 in June 2025, it gained 210 jobs from May and increased by 40 jobs year-over-year.

 Employment Trends